solana-labs/solana/book/src/cluster/ledger-replication.md

 ## Network

 Validators for PoRep are the same validators that are verifying transactions.
-If a archiver can prove that a validator verified a fake PoRep, then the validator will not receive a reward for that storage epoch.
+If an archiver can prove that a validator verified a fake PoRep, then the validator will not receive a reward for that storage epoch.

 Archivers are specialized _light clients_.
 They download a part of the ledger \(a.k.a Segment\) and store it, and provide PoReps of storing the ledger.
 For each verified PoRep archivers earn a reward of sol from the mining pool.